 Acupuncture is a type of alternative medicine in which needles are inserted into your body to treat migraine headaches.
 59% of people who got the treatment reported that it cut the number of migraine headaches by half.
 In fact, the review also proved that acupuncture treats migraine better than traditional medicines.

 Migraine hits bad, in fact, worse than other forms of headaches, resulting in several lost work days.
 It snatches your focus and leaves you good for nothing.
 As far as we researched in this area, chiropractic treatments are effective for migraine.
 It has minimal to no side effects for both adults and the younger generation.
-If you are interested in trying it, it would be better to speak to your family doctor first.
-If he/she gives you heads-up, you are good to go!
+If you want to try it, speaking to your family doctor first would be better.
+If they give you a heads-up, you are good to go!